Sydney Walking Tour to Top Sydney Landmarks by JetSettingFools.com

 Archibald Memorial Fountain, Hyde Park, Sydney, Australia

 MAP.
-Since the first European settlers arrived in Australia, the park was used as a recreational space.
-However, it was in 1810 that Governor Macquarie dedicated the space as Hyde Park (naming it after Hyde Park in London).
+Since the first European settlers arrived in Australia, this space was used for recreation.
+However, it was in 1810 that Governor Macquarie dedicated it as Hyde Park (named for the one in London).

 #14 St. Mary’s Cathedral